jakobzhao/geog328/labs/lab02/readme.md

 We expect the followings for your deliverable:

 - Create a new GitHub repository.
-(4 pts)
+(3 pts)

 - The GitHub Pages function is enabled (we can see your website by visiting `http://[your_github_username].github.io/[your_repository_name]/index.html`).
-(4pts)
+(3 pts)

-- The navigation bar is responsive (try adjust the `max-width` value to make it suit your navigation bar content) (4pts)
+- The navigation bar is well designed and responsive (try adjust the `max-width` value to make it suit your navigation bar content) (6 pts)

 - The navigation bar color, the `hover` color, and the `active` color should be changed based on your preference.
-(12 pts)
+(6 pts)

-- Websites modified to show the information on the wikipage you created for lab 1.
-(12 pts)
+- For the webpage content, you should adopt at least 3 more customized styles following the instructions from [W3Schools How TO - Code snippets for HTML, CSS and JavaScript](https://www.w3schools.com/howto/).
+For example, you can [add a fullscreen video as the background of your home page](https://www.w3schools.com/howto/howto_css_fullscreen_video.asp), or [create a summarizing table for your topic](https://www.w3schools.com/howto/howto_css_table_zebra.asp), just like what you often see in a Wikipedia entry.
+Be creative and feel free to edit the information on your wiki page based on the customized element you choose!
+(21 pts)

 - At least one multimedia element, for example, an image or a video (You should keep an eye on the size of the multimedia element you put, as you don't want it to be much larger than your window size).
-(8 pts)
+(6 pts)

 - Please make sure the internal structure of the files in your repository is well organized.
 For example, it may be similar to the file structure below.
-(6 pts)
+(5 pts)

   ```
   [your_repository_name]